Rafael805/alexa-shower-thoughts/README.md

 # Alexa Shower Thoughts
-Access some intriguing shower thoughts in an instant.
+Access various intriguing shower thoughts in an instant.

 # Inspiation
 Often times, when we shower, the deepest thought-provoking questions come to our mind.
 Why wait until shower time to be deeply fascinated by eye-opening thoughts?
 We decided to create an Alexa skill that tells you a shower thought upon command.